Aitilla/jHub/README.md

 # jHub
 This is a Hub for my different projects.

 I wanna create a hub where i can use systems i make all together and different tech

+This is the beginning of jHub